jergusgolian/jergusgolian/README.md

 - 👯 I’m looking to collaborate on **anything, really**

-- 👨‍💻 Showcase of my projects available at [my site](https://jergusgolian.github.io/portfolio) (maybe not all of them)
+- 👨‍💻 Showcase of my projects available on [my site](https://jergusgolian.github.io/portfolio) (maybe not all of them)

 - 📫 You can reach me at **jergus.golian@gmail.com** or at **[@jergus_makes_stuff](https://intagram.com/jergus_makes_stuff)**